menu

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 19.19 minutes getting to work every day.

-Despite being a small town, Copake has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Copake, a lot of people use the subway to get to work every day though Copake is a relatively small town.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 The per capita income in Copake in 2022 was $43,566, which is upper middle income relative to New York and the nation.
 This equates to an annual income of $174,264 for a family of four.
 However, Copake contains both very wealthy and poor people as well.